tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 accounts are just way more popular than owners, and transfers between hot accounts inherently sequentialize the system.
 Trying to make transactions parallel not only doesn't make it faster, in fact, the overhead of synchronization tends to dominate useful work.
-Formally, our claim is that financial tranasaction processing is an infinite-COST problem, using the terminology from Frank McSherry's paper.
+Formally, our claim is that financial transaction processing is an infinite-COST problem, using the terminology from Frank McSherry's paper.

 The positive reason for using a single thread is that CPUs are quite fast actually, and the reports of Moor's Law demise are somewhat overstated.
 A single core can easily to 1mil TPS if:

 - you keep that core busy with the useful work and move everything else off the hot path,
-- you use the core efficiently and do your home work with cacheline aligned data structures, memory prefetching, SIMD and other boring performance engineering 101.
+- you use the core efficiently and do your home work with cache line aligned data structures, memory prefetching, SIMD and other boring performance engineering 101.

 Additionally, keeping the system single threaded greatly simplifies the programming model, making